Dolapur/Newsletter_subscription_service/README.md

   This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgments
-  Special thanks to the contributors and maintainers of Django, Celery, and other open-source libraries used in this project.
+  Special thanks to the contributors and maintainers of Django, Django rest framework, Celery, and other open-source libraries used in this project.

 # THANKS FOR VISITING